Oculomotor Dysfunction: Why my Child Skips Words, Can’t Cross the Midline, Experiences Double Vision

 6 Eye Movements for a Strong Vision System

-When we work with children at our center, our main concern focuses on three specific eye movements (saccades, vergence and pursuit).
+There are three main concerns to focus on with your child’s eye movements (saccades, vergence and pursuit).
 These movements are controlled by the six muscles surrounding each eye.
 The eye muscles must work together to accurately control the six different types of eye movements that are required for a multitude of activities and tasks.
 Oculomotor dysfunction, when a child cannot shift their eyes from one point to another for reading and tracking, occurs when these muscles are not coordinating properly.
 The causes of oculomotor dysfunction range from slow development in a child to disease or problems with the central nervous system.

 The following six types of eye movements hold the eyes on target: